-For homeowners looking to convert home equity into cash, a cash out refinance* can be a great option — and a helpful way to unlock the equity you’ve built in your home since you bought it.
-But before you decide whether a cash-out refi is right for you, make sure you understand what a cash-out refi is and how the refinancing process works in general.
+For homeowners looking to convert home equity into cash, a cash-out refinance can be a great option.
+Interest in these refinances has soared in the pandemic as home values have hit record highs and homeowners’ equity has jumped.
+According to CoreLogic, the average annual home equity gain was $26,300 by the fourth quarter of 2020 compared to the same quarter in 2019.
+But before you decide whether a cash-out refi is right for you, make sure you understand how the refinancing process works in general.
+To help you get started, here are answers to top questions about cash-out refinances.

 What is a cash-out refinance?

-A cash-out refinance replaces your current mortgage with a new home loan with a higher balance, and the borrower receives some of the difference in cash.
+A cash-out refinance replaces your current mortgage with a new home loan with a higher balance, and you receive some of the difference in cash.
 With a cash-out refinance, a homeowner is taking advantage of equity they’ve have built in a home, and the money they get back in cash is part of that equity.

 For example, let’s say you own a house that recently appraised at $300,000.
 You have paid down the mortgage to $150,000, which means you have $150,000 in equity in the house.
 If you were to opt for a cash-out refinance, you could take out some of that $150,000 in equity as cash.